Penny Board vs skateboard, which one is best for you and how do these two options compare?

 So, penny board vs skateboard, which board is right for you?

-It’s also highly durable, as penny boards are made from plastic and won’t chip, crack, or break.
+Penny boards are often a cheaper option.
+They are also highly durable, as penny boards are made from plastic and won’t chip, crack, or break.
 At the same time, penny boards aren’t as easy to ride, don’t provide as much stability and control, and beginners will struggle.